“India runs on Chai”, says Amuleek Singh, Founder, and CEO of Chai Point.

-He says that for a business to be viable, volume of customers’ inflow and average order size of the purchase is really prominent.
+He says that for a business to be viable, the volume of customers’ inflow and average order size of the purchase is really prominent.
 The founder of Chai Point believes that if these two things go right, then business is viable.
 Moreover, he doesn’t only talk about these two parameters for a particular store.
 Rather he believes that every store should have this balance and store by store attention is important for business expansion.

-Amuleek Singh lays his focus on knowledge that helps him gain a right volume of the above mentioned parameters, appreciation of his work by providing the customers rightly in terms of services and prices.
+Amuleek Singh lays his focus on knowledge that helps him gain a right volume of the above-mentioned parameters, appreciation of his work by providing the customers rightly in terms of services and prices.

-Well defined policy of “No Smoking inside the store of Chai Point.”
+The well-defined policy of “No Smoking inside the store of Chai Point.”

 We all know that few people have a habit to smoke while taking tea but It is strictly prohibited inside the stores of Chai Point.
-But that doesn’t mean that he smokers are alienated as keeping in mind that they are the regular customers and being customer oriented product, there is a cigarette stand outside every store.
+But that doesn’t mean that the smokers are alienated as keeping in mind that they are the regular customers and being the customer oriented product, there is a cigarette stand outside every store.

-He believes in consistency of providing quality to his customers as he believes that consistency is what brings the customers back.
+He believes in the consistency of providing quality to his customers as he believes that consistency is what brings the customers back.